Anomalous Nernst effect and field-induced Lifshitz transition in Weyl semimetals TaP and TaAs: Abstract

 \section{Abstract}

 The discovery of Weyl fermions in transition metal monoarsenides/phosphides without inversion symmetry represents an exceptional breakthrough in modern condensed matter physics.
-However, exploring the inherent nature of these quasiparticles is experimentally elusive because most of the experimental probes rely on analysing Fermi arc topology or very indirect signatures such as anomalous magnetoresistance.
+However, exploring the inherent nature of these quasiparticles is experimentally elusive because most of the experimental probes rely on analysing Fermi arc topology or controversial signatures such as the appearance of the chiral anomaly and the giant magnetoresistance.
 Here we show that the prototypical type-I Weyl semimetals TaP and TaAs possess a giant anomalous Nernst signal with a characteristic saturation plateau beyond a critical field which can be understood as a direct consequence of the finite Berry curvature originating from the Weyl points.
 Our results thus promote the Nernst coefficient as an ideal bulk probe for detecting and exploring the fingerprints of emergent Weyl physics.

 Three-dimensional (3D) topological Weyl semimetals (TWSs) \cite{Yang:2015aa, Xue1501092, PhysRevX.5.011029, Huang:2015aa, PhysRevX.5.031013, Xu613,Xu:2015aa} are characterized by a peculiar electronic structure at half way between a 3D analogue of graphene and topological insulators.
 Indeed, TWSs present bulk Weyl fermions, chiral particles that disperse linearly along all three momentum directions across the corresponding Weyl points.
-The Weyl points appear always in pairs, separated in momentum space as consequence of spin-orbit coupling and breaking of the time-reversal symmetry (TRS) or inversion symmetry (IS).
-Hence, the chiral Weyl fermions experience a finite Berry curvature for which the Weyl points act as source or sink \cite{PhysRevX.5.011029} (see Fig.~\ref{chempot}a).
+The Weyl points appear always in pairs, separated in momentum space as consequence of spin-orbit coupling and breaking of the time-reversal symmetry or inversion symmetry (IS).
+Hence, the chiral Weyl fermions experience a finite Berry curvature for which the Weyl points act as source or sink \cite{PhysRevX.5.011029} (Fig.~\ref{chempot}a).
 Recently, intrinsic Weyl states have been observed in transition metal monoarsenides/phosphides NbP, NbAs, TaP, TaAs, with naturally broken IS \cite{Yang:2015aa,Xue1501092, PhysRevX.5.011029, Huang:2015aa, PhysRevX.5.031013, Xu613,Xu:2015aa}.

-The experimental evidence for the presence of Weyl states essentially concerns the investigation of the topological surface state band structure with the identification of the so-called Fermi arcs.
-More indirect signatures emerge from magneto-transport measurements, which have recently revealed extremely high carrier mobility \cite{arxivMob,PhysRevB.93.121112,Shekhar:2015aa} and negative longitudinal magnetoresistance \cite{PhysRevX.5.031023,Li:2016aa,Zhang:2016aa,Arnold:2016aa} in different candidate materials.
-These have been indeed interpreted as fingerprints of particles with defined chirality, but unfortunately leave room for ambiguity.